-As we enter a more ingredient conscious era, the hair and beauty industries are under the most scrutiny than ever before, with one of the biggest questions on everyone’s lips is ‘Are sulfates good or bad for my hair?’, and in particular, are they safe for hair extensions?
+As we enter a more ingredient conscious era, the hair and beauty industries are under more scrutiny than ever before, with one of the biggest questions on everyone’s lips is ‘Are sulfates good or bad for my hair?’, and in particular, are they safe for hair extensions?

 In order to determine whether or not sulfates are safe for use with hair extensions, it first important to understand what sulfates are and how they work in haircare products.